You are here

 The credits you’ve earned at a two-year or four-year college will count at Bloomsburg.

-After an evaluation of the courses that will transfer to BU, up to 60 credits will be accepted from a two-year college and up to 90 credits will transfer from a four-year institution if those institutions are accredited by Middle States Association of Colleges and Schools/Commission on Higher Education or its regional equivalent.
+A preliminary evaluation of your transfer credits will be completed once you are admitted to BU.
+Credits may transfer from institutions that are accredited by Middle States Association of Colleges and Schools/Commission on Higher Education or its regional equivalent.”

-- Complete and submit an Online Transfer Application and $35 non-refundable fee to the Office of Admissions
+- Complete an Online Transfer Application and $35 non-refundable fee to the Office of Admissions

 - Request official high school transcripts to be sent by the school to the Office of Admissions

 - Arrange to have SAT or ACT test scores sent to the university (if transferring with less than 24 credits), if you graduated high school two or more years ago, you do not need to submit SAT or ACT scores

 - Request official college transcripts from all colleges and/or universities attended.
 Your official transcripts should be sent directly from the issuing source to the BU admissions office.